pfichtner/pfichtner-freetz/README.md

 After exiting the container the container is stopped.
 You can resume it via ```docker start -i <containerid>``` (you can determine the containerid by executing ```docker ps -a```)

 ##### You could mount a directory on the host system to use inside the container
-All files checked out and generated during the build resides on the host system.
+So all files checked out and generated during the build resides on the host system.

 To do this, "cd" into the directory with the checked out [Freetz(-NG)-repository](https://github.com/Freetz-NG/freetz-ng) and use the current directory ($PWD) as volume for the container and then execute the build there.
 Here comes the complete workflow:
 ```